RuiRomano/pbimonitor/README.md

 The file [Fetch - Run](./Fetch%20-%20Run.ps1) is the entry point to call the other scripts.

-Ensure [Fetch - Run](./Fetch%20-%20Run.ps1) is targeting the proper configuration file (parameter "configFilePath") and you can also control which parts are executed by changing the parameters: activity, catalog, graph and datasetrefresh
+Ensure [Fetch - Run](./Fetch%20-%20Run.ps1) is targeting the proper configuration file (parameter "configFilePath") and you can also control which scripts are executed on the parameter $scriptsToRun

 Run [Fetch - Run](./Fetch%20-%20Run.ps1)